Note

 Caution

-For the deployment to work, all the accounts need to already be present in Active Directory for the domain controller VM.
+For the deployment to work, all the accounts need to already be present in Active Directory on the domain controller VM.
 This deployment process doesn't create any accounts and will fail if you provide an invalid account.
 For more information about the required permissions, review Configure cluster accounts in Active Directory.

 Under Windows Server Failover Cluster details, provide the name that you want to use for the failover cluster.